A Celebration of Black Music and Culture

 Sister Rosetta Tharpe, 1950s

-While Elvis Presley has erroneously been proclaimed as the King of Rock and Roll, it has become fairly widely accepted that the genre was actually developed by a variety of Black artists in the 1950s.
-Rock and roll has its origins mostly in blues, particularly the electric variation of Chicago Blues.
+While Elvis Presley has been called the King of Rock and Roll, it has become widely accepted that the genre was actually developed by a variety of Black artists in the 1950s.
+Rock and roll originated mostly in blues, particularly the electric variation of Chicago Blues.
 It was originally defined by its use of electric instruments and its shuffling, "skiffle" beat.

-In the 1960s, rock music was closely identified with counterculture, with many rock bands involving themselves in the fight for civil rights, using their music to protest racial segregation, discrimination, and war in Vietnam.
+As much as adults want to think they're the mature voices in any conversation, it is almost always the youth culture that enacts the most prominent social and cultural changes of the generation.
+In the 1960s, rock music was closely tied to and associated with youth counterculture.
+Many rock bands involved themselves in the fight for civil rights and used their music to protest racial segregation, discrimination, and the war in Vietnam.
 Jimi Hendrix's landmark performance at Woodstock established him as one of the greatest musicians of his era and a true icon of the genre.

 R&B and Soul